MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 • Required Documents:

-• Loan approval proof from a nationalized bank.
+• Loan approval proof from a nationalised bank.

 • Receipt of loan insurance.